Billy Frank Jr. Nisqually National Wildlife Refuge: Creation

+Restoration

+State legislation enacted early attempts at restoration of the watershed in the mid-1980s, creating the Nisqually River Management Plan and Nisqually River Council.
+The power companies agreed to proper flow rates as well as the creation of the Clear Creek hatchery.
+In the 1990s, additional lands surrounding the Nisqually valley were purchased and added to the refuge as a buffer against encroaching residential growth.
+Tidelands began to be restored, starting in 1996, and culminating in 2009 with hundreds of acres of habitat, including the revival of 50% of salt marsh areas, restored.
+Large dikes were removed, and additional protections were taken on upstream rivers, lands, and valleys.

 Wildlife

 The wildlife refuge is home to the Nisqually River Delta, which has the unique status as Washington's largest relatively undisturbed estuary.
 The confluence of the freshwater Nisqually River and the saltwater south Puget Sound has created a variety of unique environments, each rich in nutrients and natural resources for the local wildlife.
 The delta provides habitats for more than 300 different species of fish and wildlife.

 In 1904 the Brown Farm Dike, five miles long, was created to protect farmland from tidal surge, resulting in a loss of important habitat for young fish, birds and marine mammals such as harbor seals.
-As part of a long running project to restore the estuary, in 2009 a new 10,000 foot dike was installed behind the old dike and four miles of the old Brown Farm Dike were removed.
+As part of a long running project to restore the estuary, in 2009, a new 10,000 foot dike was installed behind the old dike and four miles of the old Brown Farm Dike were removed.
 This enabled the tidal flows to reclaim 762 acres to the estuary.

-Sea life features 24 species of fish located in one of three habitats: riverine, estuarine or the Nisqually Reach nearshore.
+Sea life features 18 species of fish located in one of three habitats: riverine, estuarine, or the Nisqually Reach nearshore.
 Large populations of fall Chinook salmon, starry flounder and shiner perch offer a sampling of the fish that are abundantly available.
 The saltmarshes and mudflats are located outside of the dikes.
 Rich in nutrients, they are the home to clams, crabs, shrimp and worms, which in turn feed ducks, gulls and herons.
 Over 20,000 birds, made up of 275 different migrating species, use the freshwater marshes and grasslands for breeding, resting or wintering.
 The most abundant bird types include raptors, shorebirds and songbirds.
 Larger animals such as hawks and coyotes feast in the grassland due to the presence of mice and voles.
 The riparian woodland and brush habitats contain many amphibians, mammals and reptiles.